How To Be More Productive At Work

 Psychometric assessments are extremely useful tools to use as they can provide a great deal of information about an individual as well as larger groups.
-With insights on behavioural characteristics, training and development interventions, and leadership approaches, they can help you identify the best ways to improve productivity for teams and individuals.
+With insights on behavioural characteristics, training/development interventions and leadership approaches, they can help you identify the best ways to improve productivity for teams and individuals.

 The Quest Profiler® is one of the fastest-growing personality questionnaires in the UK.
 It has been used in the recruitment selection process and in training and development by some of the biggest companies in Britain.
 With three levels of detail available, you can gain incredible insight into individuals and teams:

-- Behavioural preferences, leadership styles, and team styles.
+- Standard - Behavioural preferences, leadership styles and team styles.

-- Leadership approach, conflict handling, Jungian type, emotional behaviours, development interventions, and all of the elements from the standard and full packages.
+- Premium - Leadership approach, conflict handling, Jungian type, emotional behaviours, development interventions and all of the elements from the standard and full packages.

 If you want a complete and comprehensive understanding of an individual, threesixty° is right for you.
 It uses feedback from a range of people to provide information on a person's personality, working style and more.
 It is a powerful tool and completely customisable, making suggestions on relevant intervention strategies where necessary.